 For more information on DBT, click here.

 Absolutely not.
 It is up to you what you would like to discuss during a session.

 Like any service you need or are interested in utilizing, payment is a necessary function of rendering those services.
 You are paying for the skills, expertise, education and availability of that service provider.
 Psychotherapy or counseling is like any other business service including medical services.
 Your payments ensure that I am impartial, ethical, educated and knowledgeable about what services I provide and that those services are rendered in a timely, productive manner.

 Most importantly, therapy is an investment much like taking care of your health and your teeth are an investment in your continued well-being, happiness and ability to function on a daily basis.
 Our mental and emotional health is vital to our ability to have continued financial, relational, familial and professional and personal success.

-I take Blue Cross Blue Shield of Michigan (PPO/Traditional), Beacon Health Options (formerly Value Options), Cigna, Cigna EAP, Ulliance EAP, New Directions Behavioral Health EAP, Workplace Options (Network Advantage).
+I take Blue Cross Blue Shield of Michigan (PPO/Traditional), Beacon Health Options (formerly Value Options), Cigna, McLaren Health, Ulliance EAP, Tricare East, and New Directions Behavioral Health EAP.